Relationship between Ramakrishna and Swami Vivekananda: Ramakrishna's background

-Ramakrishna was born in Brahmin family in a small rural village in Bengal.
-His speech was in a rustic dialect right from his childhood, he showed inclinations of paranormal behavior.
-He attended primary school.
+Ramakrishna was born to a Brahmin family in a small rural village in Bengal.
+His speech was in a rustic dialect.
+Right from his childhood, he showed inclinations of paranormal behavior.
 At the age of 16, he came to join his older brother at Dakshineswar in a new temple where his brother was working as a priest.
 In 1856, after his brother's death, Ramakrishna succeeded him as a priest of the Dakshineswar Kali Temple, but Ramakrishna did not concentrate on formal worships.
 He was in pursuit of the highest spiritual knowledge.
-He conducted religious experimentation, learned about different shashtras from Bhairavi Brahmani, Tota Puri and others; his spiritual education in Advaita Vedanta is largely attributed to Tota Puri who was the resident monk at the Dakshineswar Kali Temple in 1865.
-Finally he succeeded to achieve the highest spiritual knowledge.
+He conducted religious experimentation, learned about different shashtras from Bhairavi Brahmani, Tota Puri, and others; his spiritual education in Advaita Vedanta is largely attributed to Tota Puri who was the resident monk at the Dakshineswar Kali Temple in 1865.
+It is believed he achieved the highest spiritual knowledge.

 Ramakrishna attained spiritual excellence and was fully enlightened about a few truths, which greatly influenced his knowledge of social complexities of life.
-He had put to practice the tenets of religions such as Hinduism in all its ramifications, Buddhism and Christianity which made him comment: "I have found it is the same God toward whom all are directing their steps, though along different paths".
+He had put to practice the tenets of religions such as Hinduism in all its ramifications, Islam and Christianity which made him comment: "I have found it is the same God toward whom all are directing their steps, though along different paths."